bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 9°
-- Overcast
+- Mostly Cloudy
-- 86% humidity
+- 82% humidity
-- 10 mph wind
+- 9 mph wind
-- 100% cloud cover
+- 79% cloud cover
 - 31 AQI 🟩
 - About 7.9 inches of snow on the ground
 - 0.13 inches of rain and 1.9 inches of snow in the past 24 hours